richardsprague/uBiome/docs/HackersGuide/hackersGuide-md/hackersGuide.md

 Although there doesn't seem to be any major negative consequences to humans hosting T. Gondii, some scientists aren't sure.
 One man in particular, Jaroslav Flegr, an evolutionary biologist at Charles University in Prague, thinks he has evidence that women who carry it might be more trusting than those who don't.

 T.Gondii isn't the only microbe known to affect the behavior of its host.
 A more common example is the rabies virus, which upon infection somehow causes a mammal to be more agitated, more likely to strike out --- or bite --- other humans, thereby spreading itself.

+Or syphilus, the disease spread by the bacterium [syphilius] and causes its host to go insane.
+The microbe is somehow able to infect the mind of the victim.
+In general, sexually transmitted diseases are especially likely to have behavioral consequences.
+A sexual disease that produces symptoms is unlikely to spread, yet it still requires contact with a new victim.
+Perhaps the ideal vector is a behavioral change, making the host more likely to come in contact with a new host.

 Think about this too much, and you'll end up with the obvious question: what other weird microbes are infecting us right now?
 Can we explain some of our own behaviors this way?
 Is there a human equivalent of these infections, driving us to do things we "ordinarily" wouldn't do?
 And maybe these microbes are so ubiquitous, teeming all over us and in our brains, maybe there's no way to even know what "ordinary" or "normal" human behavior is.